-On most Linux systems, the product disc mounts automatically when you insert it into the drive.
-If the disc does not mount automatically, then follow these steps to mount it:
+On most Linux systems, the disk mounts automatically when you insert it into the installation media.
+If the disk does not mount automatically, then follow these steps to mount it:

-- 1. Enter a command similar to the following to eject the currently mounted disc, then remove it from the drive: - Asianux, Oracle Linux, and Red Hat Enterprise Linux:
+- 1. Enter a command similar to the following to eject the currently mounted disc, then remove it from the drive: - Red Hat Enterprise Linux: